 Is the report admissible evidence?

-Even if the report is admitted into evidence, that does not in any way prevent either parent from subpoenaing and requiring the evaluator to come to court and be cross-examined on his or her findings.
 Of course, there is a cost with that and the parent issuing the subpoena generally has to bear the burden of the cost.
-For most evaluators, this cost will be in the thousands.
+For most evaluators, this cost will be in the thousands of dollars.

 How is the custody evaluator paid?